 While citizens should have the freedom to homeschool their children, in the same way they should be free to choose private schools over public schools, that does not mean there are no disadvantages to such a choice, to individuals and society at large.

 There are some 2 million homeschooled children in the United States today, roughly 3% of students.
 Parents cite several reasons for homeschooling their children, including the desire to provide “religious and moral instruction,” a “concern about the school environment,” and “dissatisfaction with the academic instruction” at schools.
-A 2009 Department of Education report revealed 83% of homeschool parents held providing religious and moral instruction as one of their reasons for partaking in this practice.
-Almost 70% of homeschool families are white, and the National Home Education Research Institute believes about 70% are evangelical Christians.
-This is still largely the white, conservative Christian movement it was when it launched in the 1980s, though we can happily say it is becoming more diverse: there are more minority families now, more people choosing this route not because of religion but because of factors like racism in schools or the sad state of many poorly-funded city school districts.
-However, the words of President Tony Perkins of the Family Research Council still explain why conservative evangelicals homeschool:
+A 2009 Department of Education report revealed 83% of homeschool parents held providing religious instruction as one of their reasons for partaking in this practice, which is largely unregulated — you can teach kids anything, or nothing at all.
+Almost 70% of homeschool families are white.
+This is mostly still the white, conservative Christian movement it was when it launched in the 1980s, though it is becoming more diverse: there are more minority families now, more people choosing this route not because of religion but because of factors like racism in schools or the sad state of many poorly-funded city districts.
+However, the words of President Tony Perkins of the Family Research Council still categorize the phenomenon:

 As a homeschooling parent myself, I understand the desire to give children an environment that affirms traditional values.
 The government has eliminated God from the classroom and too often replaced Him with an anti-life, anti-family curriculum that misses life’s deepest meaning.

 Again, parents have the right to think this way and keep their children at home.
-Nevertheless, the central disadvantage of homeschooling lies in its very purpose.
+But the central disadvantage of homeschooling lies in its very purpose.
 The true danger isn’t that kids will be isolated or socially inept; a few may, but most homeschool children participate in sports, organizations, and other social outlets (though it’s not as extensive as being among peers 8 hours a day or having instant access to a broad array of free clubs, societies, and teams).
-Children being homeschooled against their will is dangerous, as it can breed resentment against parents, but that is not universal.
+Children being homeschooled against their will is problematic, as it can breed resentment against parents, but that is not universal either.
 The real problem is that children are primarily exposed to a single worldview.
 And of course that is the whole point.
+The point is to limit knowledge (of science, sex, gays, atheism, and so on) and enforce an extremely narrow perspective — the opposite of education.

-It’s a disappointing state of affairs.
-Consider how many teachers one has in a public K-12 education in the suburbs or the cities: perhaps 50-60.
-Each of these teachers has his or her own worldview and life experience, family background, job history, travels, religion, political beliefs, ethnicity, sexual orientation, income level, and, perhaps most importantly, degree in education.
-No reasonable person would suggest one or two parents, no matter how well-educated, could provide the depth of knowledge that 60 people with specialized degrees and experience could in physics, mathematics, the arts, history, English, and so on.
+We should want our children to learn many different things from many different people.
+We should seek a wider base of knowledge and perspective.
+Consider how many teachers one has in a public K-12 education: perhaps 50-60.
+Each of these teachers has his or her own worldview and life experience and learning, job history, travels, religion, political beliefs, ethnicity, sexual orientation, economic background — and, importantly, degree in education or other academic field.
+No reasonable person would suggest one or two parents, no matter how well-educated, could provide the depth of knowledge that 60 people with specialized degrees and experience could in chemistry, mathematics, the arts, history, English, and everything else.
+There is a reason that we see multiple teachers daily from 5th or 6th grade up, rather than just one: covering all subjects in any advanced fashion is a task no one person should have or could possibly be qualified for.
+And different viewpoints, of course, helps students think deeper and grow more tolerant of others.

 We value the integration and interaction of public schooling over homeschooling for the same reason we value integration and interaction over racially segregated classrooms.
 As I write in my book: